The Snow at the Palisade

 Historical engraving from the frontispiece of The Redeemed Captive depicting attackers approaching the home of Deerfield minister John Williams during the 1704 raid on the town.

-Attackers surround the house of Deerfield minister John Williams in this engraving from the frontispiece of “The Redeemed Captive,” his famous account of the 1704 raid and his captivity in Canada.
+Attackers surround the house of Deerfield minister John Williams in this engraving from the frontispiece of “The Redeemed Captive,” his famous account of the rai.

 Before the wall